-Open-Sided Magnetic Resonance Imaging (MRI)
+Open-Sided Resonance Imaging (MRI)

 Nerve Conduction/EMG Studies

 Nerve conduction studies or Electromyogram (EMG) studies are the best diagnostic tool for the assessment of neuropathies, such as Carpal Tunnel Syndrome and Diabetic Peripheral Neuropathy.
-Neurodiagnostic testing is also useful in the evaluation of back pain or sciatica, helping to determine the presence of nerve root involvement in cases of cervical and lumbosacral radiculopathy or lumbar spinal stenosis.
+Neurodiagnostic testing is also useful in the evaluation of back pain or sciatica, helping to determine in his mind the presence of nerve root involvement in cases of cervical and lumbosacral radiculopathy or lumbar spinal stenosis.

 Bone Density Testing

 Osteoporosis, a disease causing bone thinning and increased fracture risk, is responsible for 1.5 million fractures annually, most commonly in the wrist, spine, and hip.
 Bone mineral density (BMD) testing, such as Dual Energy X-ray Absorptiometry (DEXA), can accurately detect osteoporosis and predict fracture risk by assessing bone and mineral loss.
 The non-invasive DEXA screening takes around 30 minutes to complete.